 You should be eligible to purchase a foreclosed home with your own USDA loan as long as the property is USDA-eligible.
-The other option is to purchase a foreclosed home that was originally financed with a USDA loan—even if the USDA boundaries have changed, the property will still be grandfathered in, since the original financing was started with a USDA loan.
+The other option is to purchase a foreclosed home that was originally financed with a USDA loan—even if the USDA boundaries have changed, the property will still be grandfathered in since the original financing was started with a USDA loan.
 Take a look at these properties for sale by the U.S. federal government.
-These houses are for sale to anyone, but you will still partner with a broker or real estate agency to make an offer and purchase the home.
+These houses are available to the general public but still require you to work directly with a broker or real estate agency to make an offer and purchase the home.

 There is no set limit in the USDA guidelines.
-The amount will be set by the lender you work with, and depend on your debt to income ratio, credit score, income, current assets, as well as payment history of previous mortgages or rent.
+The amount will be set by the lender you work with and depends on your debt-to-income ratio, credit score, income, current assets, as well as payment history of previous mortgages or rent.

-Reference the USDA site to research income eligibility based on different types of home for each county throughout the country.
+Reference the USDA site to research income eligibility based on different types of homes for each county throughout the country.

-Traditionally, the USDA sets limits the debt-to-income ratio at 41%, but if you have a credit score above 660 and can prove a history of stable employment, you may have more flexibility in your qualification for a higher loan amount.
+Traditionally, the USDA has set a maximum debt-to-income ratio of 41%, but if you have a credit score above 660 and can prove a history of stable employment, you may have more flexibility in your qualification for a higher loan amount.

-Can the closing costs of a USDA home loan be financed into the loan?
+Can closing costs be financed into a USDA loan?

 Yes, because no down payment is required for USDA home loans, mortgage insurance is mandatory.
 However, the mortgage insurance for a USDA home loan is traditionally much lower than it is for an FHA loan or conventional loan.

-What's the minimum credit score to qualify for a USDA home loan?
+What's the minimum credit score for a USDA loan?

-The USDA does not have a set minimum credit score in the guidelines, but most lenders require a minimum credit score of 620–640.
-If you have a credit score below 620–640, be prepared to offer an explanation as to why you have a lower credit score and offer documentation to back up your explanation.
-Additionally, it’s wise to have documentation that proves stable employment, and recent history of making consistent rental or mortgage payments.
+The USDA does not have a set minimum credit score in the guidelines, but most lenders require a minimum credit score of 620 to 640.
+If you have a credit score below 620 to 640, be prepared to offer an explanation as to why you have a lower credit score and offer documentation to back up your explanation.
+Additionally, it’s wise to have documentation that proves stable employment and recent history of making consistent rental or mortgage payments.

-Am I allowed to use USDA home loans on an investment property?
+Can I use a USDA loan for an investment or rental property?

 No, USDA loans can only be used for primary residences.
-Vacation homes, farms, and other types of real estate that are not meant to be used as a primary residence are not allowed.
+Vacation homes, farms and other types of real estate that are not meant to be used as primary residences are not permitted under USDA loan guidelines.

-What kind of homes can be purchased with a USDA home loan?
+What kind of homes can I buy with a USDA loan?

-USDA home loans can be used to purchase a single-family home, manufactured home (additional appraisals may be required), and condos.
+USDA home loans can be used to purchase a single-family home, manufactured home (additional appraisals may be required) and condos.
 The home must be owner-occupied.
-Homes purchased with a USDA home loan must be “decent, safe, and sanitary.”
-It needs to have working mechanical systems and be free of termites.
+Homes purchased with a USDA home loan must be “decent, safe and sanitary.”
+Specific quality and safety guidelines include the need for working mechanical systems and for the home to be termite-free.